Tipi-Hack/tipi-hack.github.io/_posts/2019-04-14-breizhctf-19-hallowed-be-thy-name.md

 Fun fact: the challenge title "Hallowed be thy name", is an Iron Maiden song, and the flag is a verse of the lyrics...

 ### "Cheating" solution
 The solution above is, we believe, the intended solution.
 However, when writing this, we found that actually we could brute-force only the second seed.
-Yes it is generated from a first random generator, but as it has only 65'536 possible values we can brute-force it on its own 😉
+Yes it is generated from a first random generator, but as it has only 65'536 possible values, so we can brute-force it on its own 😉

 Our trick here is also to know that the flag certainly contains "breizhctf" or "bzhctf".
 Without this, and with a truly random flag (otherwise we could search for ASCII-only candidates), this would not work.